 - Form a lattice from the bacon, weaving the strips together into a square

-- Roast bacon for 15-20 minutes, until just starting to become crispy
+- Roast bacon on a cooling rack set inside a half-sheet pan for 15-20 minutes, until just starting to become crispy

 - Remove from oven, allow to cool